hackclub/how-did-i-get-here/src/templates/essay.md

 ## Epilogue

-I was frustrated with the state of understanding on the structure of the Internet and seeked to write a comprehensive, interactive article covering its history and politics through the lens of protocols.
+I was frustrated with the state of understanding on the structure of the Internet and sought to write a comprehensive, interactive article covering its history and politics through the lens of protocols.
 However, I got caught up in a lot of complexity in life and, facing tight deadlines, didn't have the time to reach the lofty goals I had set for myself.

 Thanks to the encouragement of my friends at Hack Club, I made the best out of what I had. &ldquo;Better to ship a tiny raft than never ship that cruise yacht!&rdquo; If nothing else, I got to make use of the sick ass traceroute program that powers the shiniest part of this site :)